AI-secure/Meta-Nerual-Trojan-Detection/README.md

 pip install -r requirements.txt
 ```

 The MNIST and CIFAR-10 datasets will be downloaded at running time.
 To run the audio task, one need to download the [SpeechCommand v0.02 dataset](http://download.tensorflow.org/data/speech_commands_v0.02.tar.gz), extract it under `raw_data/speech_command` folder and run `python audio_preprocess.py`.
-To run the NLP task, one need to download the [pretrained GoogleNews word embedding](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit), put it under `raw_data/rt_polarity` folder and run `python rtNLP_preprocess.py`; the movie review data is already in the folder.
+To run the NLP task, one need to download the [pretrained GoogleNews word embedding](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit), extract it under `raw_data/rt_polarity` folder and run `python rtNLP_preprocess.py`; the movie review data is already in the folder.
 The Irish Smart Meter Electricity data is private and we do not include them here.

 ## Training Shadow Models and Target Models